Antonyeaster/pup-hq/README.md

 * Meet Up page
   * Meet up/Location.
 The Meet up section has flip image boxes which on the back side will show the time and location with information of the session.
   * Google map.
-The map which shows the exact location the session take place
+The map which shows the exact location the session take place.

 * Contact Us page
   * Contact us form.
 A form which requests first name, last name, email address and a message/question.